Ever write something (with regard to business) that is extremely “emotional”?

-Give yourself the opportunity to take a second look at things…especially when you’re probably in s somewhat-different mindset.
+Give yourself the opportunity to take a second look at things…especially when you’re probably in a somewhat-different or emotionally-charged mindset.

 Your current mood will often help determine how you react to things & circumstances around you…and once you put those feelings into writing, you can’t take them back.

-Could be that you now done feel as negatively about something as you did yesterday.
+Could be that you’re now done feeling as negatively about something as you did yesterday.

 Or positively, for that matter.

-Just give yourself to opportunity to “first think about it” before you hit the “Send” button.
+Just give yourself the chance to “first think about it” before you hit the “Send” button.

-(For my fellow dinosaurs out there, we used to take the written/typed memo & physically put it in the “Drafts” or “To be reviewed” file.)
+(For my fellow dinosaurs out there, we used to take the written/typed memo & physically put it in the “Drafts” or “To be reviewed” folder.)

 Emotions are great, but maybe, just perhaps, not all the time.